evkx/evkx.github.io/content/models/jaguar/i-pace/I-Pace_EV400/_index.md

 ## Availability & Pricing

-This model had a world premiere on 01.03.2018, and deliveries started in October 2018.<div class="mt-3 mb-3">
+The Volkswagen Jaguar I-Pace EV400 had its world premiere on 01.03.2018, with deliveries starting in October 2018.<div class="mt-3 mb-3">
 <a href="../" class="text-decoration-none text-black">
 <strong><i class="bi-arrow-left"></i> Jaguar I-Pace </strong>
 </a>